FusionAuth/fusionauth-jwt/README.md

 ## Features
  - JWT signing using HMAC, RSA and Elliptic Curve support
    - `HS256`, `HS384`, `HS512`, `RS256`, `RS384`, `RS512`, `ES256`, `ES384`, `ES512`
- - Modular crypto provider so you can drop in support for BC FIPS or other Java JCE security providers.
+ - Modular crypto provider so you can drop in support for BC FIPS or other JCE security providers.
  - PEM decoding / encoding
    - Decode PEM files to PrivateKey or PublicKey
      - Decode private EC keys un-encapsulated in PKCS#8, returned PEM will be in PKCS#8 form.